ameyrk99/dvdts/README.md

 # DVDTS - DVD Term Screensaver

 DVD Screensaver style screensaver for terminal.
-Instead of the logo of DVD, it uses the distro name/os name or custom text.
+Instead of the logo of DVD, it uses the distro name/os name or custom text.<br>

+The text does not hit the corner of terminal perfectly only if GCD (greatest common divisor) for terminal dimensions isn't 1 (Otherwise mathematically not possible for it to not hit it eventually).

 ## Preview